 Published the official postcards for the Hudson-Fulton Celebration in 1909.
 In addition to many general cards a large numbered set was issued depicting each parade float of the celebration.
 Their chromolithographic images were largely based on drawings rather than photographs.

 Red Star Line 1873-1934

 A steamship company belonging to the International Navigation Company of Philadelphia.
 Almost three million passengers were carried on these ships between Antwerp in Belgium and Boston, Dover, and New York in the United States.
 After J.P.
-Morgan consolidated a number of passenger lines into the Mercantile Marine Company in 1902, many chartered ships began to sail under the Red Line name.
+Morgan consolidated a number of passenger lines into the Mercantile Marine Company in 1902, many chartered ships began to sail under the Red Star Line name.
 They were an early publisher of illustrated postcards producing a great number of cards and booklets promoting the ships of their line in many different graphic styles.
 Many of these cards were produced as free giveaways for their passengers.

 In addition to ships they produced a good number of postcards depicting the city of Antwerp.
 Most of these were created in the style of wood engravings though reproduced in color lithography.
 In the failing economy of 1934, Red Star went out of business though some of its fleet was purchased by Arnold Bernstein of Hamburg, Germany.
 Bernstein was arrested by the Nazis in 1936 and the Red Line name disappeared with him.

 A photographer who served as Custodian of Arches National Park between 1937 to 1939.
 While there he produced many real photo postcards of the park and other scenes of the region in the years that followed.
 He is credited with discovering unusual geological formations.